-The CCM Choral Department maintains five choral ensembles: the 28-voice Chamber Choir, 45-voice Chorale, 30-voice Chamber Singers and 120-voice UC Men's and UC Women's Choruses.
+The CCM Choral Department maintains five choral ensembles: the 32-voice Chamber Choir, 45-voice Chorale, 30-voice Chamber Singers and 100-voice UC Men's and UC Women's Choruses.

 CCM Chamber Choir

 The Chamber Choir has been acclaimed for its staged productions in collaboration with CCM’s Opera Department of Bach’s St. John Passion (Nov.
-2013) at Christ Church Cathedral and St. Matthew Passion (Nov.
-2011) at St. Peter in Chains Cathedral, and its Monteverdi Project (Nov.
+2013 - Christ Church Cathedral) and St. Matthew Passion (Nov.
+2011 - St. Peter in Chains Cathedral and April 2017 - Christ Church Cathedral), and its Monteverdi Project (Nov.
 2012), which hosted international and national Early Music guest artists with CCM students in selections from Book 8 Madrigals of Love and War and Selve Morale e Spirituale that was produced for Public Television by WCET Arts Connect.
-The Chamber Choir has received accolades for recent presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
+The Chamber Choir has received accolades for presentations from the canon of contemporary works to include David Lang’s Little Match Girl Passion, Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
+In 2014-16 the Chamber Choir produced CCM’s Shakespeare Quadricentennial honoring the playwright’s 450th and 400th anniversaries of his birth and death with premieres of three newly commissioned works by Judith Bingham, Dominick DiOrio, and Jake Runestad.
 The Chamber Choir has performed before national and regional conventions of ACDA, participated in Chorus America’s Masterclass for Choral and Orchestral Conductors at CCM, presented a lecture–demonstration for the NCCO national conference at CCM, and was featured in a program of si placet works of Josquin and his contemporaries for a national convention of the American Musicological Society.

 The CCM Chorale maintains an active performance schedule both within and without the walls of the University of Cincinnati.
 It regularly combines with other CCM ensembles to execute large choral/orchestral and operatic works, and also performs more intimate compositions with the school’s top chamber ensembles.
 The ensemble has a strong presence in the Cincinnati community, annually performing stand-alone or combined concerts in the top venues and concert series of the greater Cincinnati area.
 Chorale has sung at multiple American Choral Directors Association and Midwest Composers Symposium conferences, and has been guest artists with several Cincinnati musical organizations, including the May Festival Chorus.

-Masterworks with the Chamber Choir, Chorale, Cincinnati Children's Choir and Orchestra
+Masterworks with the Chamber Choir, Chorale, Cincinnati Youth Choir and Orchestra

-The Chamber Choir and Chorale combine annually to present standard repertory and contemporary choral/orchestral masterworks with the CCM Philharmonia and Concert Orchestras.
-Most recently featured were the American university staged premiere of Honegger's Joan of Arc at the Stake (Feb.
+The Chamber Choir, Chorale and Cincinnati Youth Choir combine annually to present standard repertory and contemporary choral/orchestral masterworks with the CCM Philharmonia and Concert Orchestras.
+Recently featured were Act One of Puccini’s Tosca in Concert (October 2017), the American university staged premiere of Honegger's Joan of Arc at the Stake (Feb.
 2016), Berlioz’s Te Deum (March 2015), John Adam’s El Niño for the ACDA Central Division Convention and the public (February and March, 2014), two masterworks celebrating the 200th anniversary of the birth of Verdi - Don Carlos in the original 5-act French version (September 2013) and Requiem (January 2013), as well as Berlioz’s La Damnation de Faust with visuals by Raul Barcelona (February 2012) and a concert version (complete) of Puccini’s Turandot (January 2011).
 Recent seasons have featured collegiate premieres of John Adam’s On the Transmigration of Souls, Philip Glass’s Symphony No. 5, Penderecki’s Credo and Augusta Read Thomas’s Ring Out, Wild Bells, To The Wild Sky, the latter two works both performed before the ACDA Central Division Convention (February 2012).
 Chamber Choir and Chorale have combined to perform with the Cincinnati May Festival, the western hemisphere's oldest continuing choral festival.
 Recent performances have featured the Mahler Symphony No. 8 conducted by James Conlon and Berlioz Requiem conducted by James Levine.

-In 2016-17 the Chamber Choir, Xavier University Concert Choir and CCM Philharmonia present Szymanowski’s Symphony No. 3 (Oct.
-2), and the Chorale and CCM Concert Orchestra present Prokofiev’s Alexander Nevsky (April 21).
+In 2016-17 the Chamber Choir, Xavier University Concert Choir and CCM Philharmonia presented Szymanowski’s Symphony No. 3 (Oct.
+2) on the CCM Orchestral Department’s Polish Music Festival.

 CCM Chamber Singers